Fats, Oils and Grease

 Also known as "flushable" wipes cause millions of dollars in damage to infrastructure in the United States each year.
 These wipes can mix with the FOGs in plumbing and create large sewer blocks.

-Wipes are often marketed as a good alternative to toilet paper but in fact, wet wipes or “flushable” wipes are wrecking havoc on sewer systems.
-It's a common misconception that wipes break down like traditional toilet paper.
+Wipes are often marketed as a good alternative to toilet paper but in fact, wet wipes or “flushable” wipes are wreaking havoc on sewer systems.
+It's a common misconception that wipes break down like traditional 2-ply toilet paper.
 Since the wipes do not break down, this requires crews to unclog pipes and pumps as well as replace and upgrade machinery.

 Wipes are found in many varieties such as baby wipes, personal care wipes, cleaning and dusting wipes, all-purpose wipes and even make-up remover wipes.
-All of these products should be placed in the trash when you are done using them instead of flushing them down the toilet.
+All these products should be placed in the trash when you are done using them instead of flushing them down the toilet.
 Help protect your household pipes and ours by keeping wipes out of the toilet.

 Household Hazardous Waste Materials

 Household hazardous waste is any waste produced in the home that is dangerous or potentially harmful to our health or environment.
 These materials should never be poured down the drain.
-Examples include oil-based paints, photographic chemicals, winshield washer fluid, chemicals and cleaners.
+Examples include oil-based paints, photographic chemicals, windshield washer fluid, chemicals and cleaners.
 A full list is available on the Loudoun County Government's website.

 Loudoun County conducts several household hazardous waste collection events throughout the year for used and unwanted household hazardous materials.
 Information about these events is located on their website.